InvalidKaro/pyblox/docs/tutorial/error-handling.md

 | 500              | `InternalServerError` |

 All of these exceptions are subclasses of the `HTTPException` error.
-For other unrecognized error codes, ro.py will fallback to the default `HTTPException`.
+For other unrecognized error codes, pyblox will fallback to the default `HTTPException`.

 ### Getting more error information
-For all HTTP exceptions, ro.py exposes a `response` attribute so you can get the response information:
+For all HTTP exceptions, pyblox exposes a `response` attribute so you can get the response information:
 ```python
 group = await client.get_group(1)
 try: